Fuel economy in automobiles: Europe

 According to the results of a 2014 study by the International Council on Clean Transportation (ICCT), the gap between official and real-world fuel-economy figures in Europe has risen to about 38% in 2013 from 10% in 2001.
-The analysis found that for private cars, the difference between on-road and official values rose from around 8% in 2001 to 31% in 2013, and 45% for company cars in 2013.
+The analysis found that, for private cars, the difference between on-road and official values rose from around 8% in 2001 to 31% in 2013, and 45% for company cars in 2013.
 The report is based on data from more than half a million private and company vehicles across Europe.
 The analysis was prepared by the ICCT together with the Netherlands Organization for Applied Scientific Research (TNO), and the German Institut für Energie- und Umweltforschung Heidelberg (IFEU).

-In 2018 update of the ICCT data the difference between the official and real figures was again 38%.
+In 2018, an update of the ICCT data showed that the difference between the official and real figures was again 38%.

 Japan

-The evaluation criteria used in Japan reflects driving conditions commonly found, as the typical Japanese driver does not drive as fast as other regions internationally (Speed limits in Japan).
+The evaluation criteria used in Japan reflects driving conditions commonly found there, as the typical Japanese driver does not drive as fast as other regions internationally (see speed limits in Japan).

 10–15 mode

 The 10–15 mode driving cycle test is the official fuel economy and emission certification test for new light duty vehicles in Japan.
 Fuel economy is expressed in km/L (kilometers per liter) and emissions are expressed in g/km.
 The test is carried out on a dynamometer and consist of 25 tests which cover idling, acceleration, steady running and deceleration, and simulate typical Japanese urban and/or expressway driving conditions.
 The running pattern begins with a warm start, lasts for 660 seconds (11 minutes) and runs at speeds up to 70 km/h.
-The distance of the cycle is 6.34 km, average speed of 25.6 km/h, and duration 892 seconds (14.9 minutes), including the initial 15 mode segment.
+The distance of the cycle is 6.34 km, the average speed is 25.6 km/h, and the duration is 892 seconds (14.9 minutes), including the initial 15 mode segment.

 JC08

-A new more demanding test, called the JC08, was established in December 2006 for Japan's new standard that goes into effect in 2015, but it is already being used by several car manufacturers for new cars.
+A new more demanding test, called the JC08, was established in December 2006 for Japan's new standard that went into effect in 2015, although it had already been used by several car manufacturers for new cars before the new standard.
 The JC08 test is significantly longer and more rigorous than the 10–15 mode test.
-The running pattern with JC08 stretches out to 1200 seconds (20 minutes), and there are both cold and warm start measurements and top speed is 82 km/h.
-The economy ratings of the JC08 are lower than the 10–15 mode cycle, but they are expected to be more real world.
+The running pattern with JC08 stretches out to 1200 seconds (20 minutes), there are both cold and warm start measurements, and the top speed is 82 km/h.
+The economy ratings of the JC08 are lower than the 10–15 mode cycle, but they are expected to be more accurate to the real world.
 The Toyota Prius became the first car to meet Japan's new 2015 Fuel Economy Standards measured under the JC08 test.